connecticut-digital-services/digital-service/src/pages/index.md

       description: We helped the DMV get ready for changes required by Real ID.
       image: /img/license.png
       title: The DMV gets Real
-  announcements_title: How we're changing Connecticut
+  announcements_title: How we're transforming Connecticut
   bg: /img/fall.jpg
   button_text: Subscribe
   cta_text: Join the Connecticut Digital Service team
+  text: >-
-  text: Help us build a visionary Connecticut that citizens will love
+    We serve Connecticut through smart, easy-to-use digital services that our citizens will love
 focus:
   cta_text: Learn more about the current projects and initiatives we are working on.
   cta_url: /work